U.S. News Rankings

 |SAT/ACT scores must be received by||August 7|

-The student-faculty ratio at Midwestern State University is 18:1, and the school has 32.6 percent of its classes with fewer than 20 students.
-The most popular majors at Midwestern State University include: Multi-/Interdisciplinary Studies, Other; Registered Nursing/Registered Nurse; Radiologic Technology/Science - Radiographer; Accounting; and Business Administration and Management, General.
-The average freshman retention rate, an indicator of student satisfaction, is 71.2 percent.
+The student-faculty ratio at Midwestern State University is 17:1, and the school has 37.2 percent of its classes with fewer than 20 students.
+The most popular majors at Midwestern State University include: Multi-/Interdisciplinary Studies, Other; Radiologic Technology/Science - Radiographer; Registered Nursing/Registered Nurse; Business Administration and Management, General; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 71.3 percent.

 |Student gender distribution|